-Best Fennec loadouts for Warzone and Modern Warfare | Dexerto.com
+Best Fennec loadouts for Warzone and Modern Warfare - Dexerto

 - ZLR18” Deadfall

-- Commando Foregrip
+- Merc Foregrip

 - 40 Round Drum Mags

 While Warzone’s large scale map may favor long to medium range engagements, you’ll still want to equip a weapon that can give you the edge in those close-quarter firefights.
-This loadout maintains the Fennec’s superior hip fire, while also giving it a little extra range for when you need that added distance.
+This loadout increases the Fennec’s hip fire, while also giving it a little extra range for when you need that added distance.

-First up is the ZLR18” Deadfall and G.I.
-Mini Reflex.
-These two attachments not only drastically increase your effective damage range, they also help give the Fennec the precision it needs when going for that all-important body shots and headshots.
-While these attachments may increase your ADS speed, we think this loss is worth it, especially when you consider how woeful the Fennec’s mid-range damage is.
+First up is the ZLR18” Deadfall.
+This attachment not only drastically increases your effective damage range, it also ups your recoil control and bullet velocity, helping with the precision it needs when going for those all-important body shots and headshots.
+While this attachment increases your ADS speed, we think this loss is worth it, especially when you consider how woeful the Fennec’s mid-range damage is.

-The next two attachments are the Commando Foregrip and Granulated Grip Tape.
-Not only will these additions keep the Fennec stable while aiming, they will also decrease the overall kick when you squeeze the trigger, giving you even greater control when you need to quickly beam multiple enemies.
+The next two attachments are the Merc Foregrip and Stippled Grip Tape, along with the Sleight of Hand perk.
+Not only will these additions keep the Fennec stable while aiming and hip firing, they will also increase the ADS & sprint to fire speed, improving your reload speed and giving you even greater control when you need to react quickly.

-While the Fennec’s recoil may be negligible in close-quarters fights, it can prove a little troublesome when a distance shooting is required.
-Fortunately, both of these attachments greatly alleviate this issue.

 Taking down fully armored players in Warzone can often prove frustrating, but the 40 Round Drum Mags will give you more than enough bullets to shred through many an armored enemy.
 This attachment is a must for those that want to secure those game-winning squad wipes.

-Best Fennec loadout for Modern Warefare multiplayer
+Best Fennec loadout for Modern Warfare multiplayer

 - Tac Laser

-- Commando Foregrip
+- Merc Foregrip

 - 40 Round Drum Mags

-This build is all about melting your opponents in close-quarters combat, so we’re ditching the G.I.
-Mini Reflex and Granulated Grip Tape.
-The Tac Laser drastically lowers the Fennec’s ADS speed and increases overall stability, while also allowing you to maintain a highly accurate hip fire pattern.
+This build is all about melting your opponents in close-quarters combat.
+The Tac Laser drastically lowers the Fennec’s ADS speed and increases overall stability, while also allowing you to maintain a steady walk while aiming.

 Being able to quickly take care of enemy threats without needing to ADS is a godsend, particularly on smaller maps like Shipment and Rust, where you’ll constantly find yourself running into enemy players.